ckeditor/ckeditor5/docs/framework/contributing/development-environment.md

 	```

 * `--watch` &ndash; Runs the documentation generator in a watch mode.
 It covers guides but it does not cover API docs.
-* `--production` &ndash; Minifies the assets and performs other actions which are unnecessary during CKEditor 5 development.
+* `--production` &ndash; Minifies the assets and performs other actions which are unnecessary during CKEditor&nbsp;5 development.
 * `--verbose` &ndash; Prints out more information.

 ```